Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos

 Given the distinct double coincidence signature of these events in the light-based JSNS$^2$ detector [(1) prompt muon and hadronic-component light signal, followed by (2) the muon decay electron light signal a few-$\mu s$ later], the low beam-based background, and the $\sim10^{-5}$ beam duty factor, the signal-to-background ratio is expected to be highly favorable for a number of KDAR differential cross section measurements~\cite{Ajimura:2017fld}.
+In particular, the gadolinium-loaded, LS-based detector provides the ability to precisely reconstruct visible energy, which is closely related to and can be used to approximate $T_\mu + T_p$, and the number of neutrons created in KDAR $\nu_\mu$ CC interactions, although isolating the muon is more difficult since the directional Cerenkov light information is drowned out by the isotropic scintillation light.
+The few percent precision in visible energy reconstruction possible with JSNS$^2$ may be able to provide a unique view of the missing energy distribution in the weak interaction, which could be quite useful for neutrino interaction modeling, for example.
+While not competitive in terms of statistics with measurements of $(e,e^\prime p)$, the charged-current neutrino interaction brings complications not present in electron scattering as the final state does not have the same $Z$.
+As a consequence, neutrino interaction models tend to use effective binding energies to account for e.g. Coulomb effects and differences in proton-neutron potentials which are usually fit to inclusive data.
+Precision measurements in terms of visible energy can be used to study the accuracy of this modeling in detail.
 At the time of writing, the JSNS$^2$ experiment has started collecting neutrino beam data with the complete detector~\cite{Park:2020vxw, Park:2020uck}.